 We really liked the Great Fountain Geyser, as it had a beautiful background and hardly any crowds.
 It also has a much more impressive eruption than Old Faithful Geyser, the most famous Geyser in YNP.

 The only downside to the Great Fountain Geyser is that it erupts once in a 4-hour window, so you might need to wait for some time.
 We enjoyed a packed lunch and some drinks while being completely immersed in nature.

 Four days is perfect for anyone traveling Yellowstone on a budget because this allows you to stay outside of Yellowstone Park and save money on lodging.
 Small towns outside of Yellowstone such as Gardiner, West Yellowstone, and Jackson offer more amenities and a wider variety of cuisines.

 If you have four days in Yellowstone, I would recommend making a short stop at Grand Teton National Park, another beautiful national park located 8 miles away from Yellowstone’s South Entrance.

 5 or More Days in Yellowstone National Park

 5 or more days in Yellowstone is more than enough time to see all of the main attractions in Yellowstone plus some.
-It is perfect for travelers that like to travel slow and appreciate the nature of Yellowstone.
+It is perfect for travelers that like to travel slowly and appreciate the nature of Yellowstone.

 This amount of time in Yellowstone offers you the opportunity to just lounge around for a day.
 That is why we recommend you to go have a picnic, swim in Firehole River (or Boiling River for a “hot spring” experience), and go for one or more hikes in Yellowstone.

 Exploring the nearby Grand Teton National Park is highly recommended if you have five days.
 Go check out the beautiful Mormon Row Historic District and hike the Jenny Lake Loop.
 We also recommend you to wake up early and catch the sunrise in Grand Teton for a magical view!